bachya/regenmaschine/README.md

 # Loading Controllers Multiple Times

-It is technically possible to attempt to load a controller multiple times.
+It is technically possible to load a controller multiple times.
 Let's pretend for a moment that:

 * We have a local controller named `Home` (available at `192.168.1.101`).
 * We have a remote controller named `Grandma's House`.